An African safari is synonymous with open plains, great herds of zebra, wildebeest, and buffalo, but also African Savanna birds.

 Males which are typically 2-3 times heavier than females can weigh up to 18 kg (40 lb)

 Their habitats include open grassy areas, plains, plateaus, semi-arid, lightly wooded savannah and Highveld scrub.

 The Kori bustard can be found in North Eastern to South Africa, in countries such as South Sudan, Ethiopia, Kenya, Somalia, Uganda, Tanzania, South Africa, Mozambique, Zambia, Botswana, Namibia, and Angola.

-The GREY-CROWNED CRANE
+The most spectacular savanna bird: The GREY-CROWNED CRANE

 The grey-crowned crane is a spectacular and majestic bird with a black and white face, a crown of golden yellow plumes, and white wings with gold and brown feathers.

 The birds get their name from their yellow plume tipped with black.

 It is on the Uganda coat of arms, and the country’s national bird.

 Due to their beauty and splendor, they are considered a status symbol and are trafficked and sold into captivity which has put them on the endangered list.